schoess/Open_Forums/README.md

 ####  Usage
 * `git clone git@github.com:schoess/Open_Forums.git`
 * `cd Open_Forums`
-* Open employee-directory folder in Command Line Terminal then run command `npm start`
+* Open Open_Forums folder in Command Line Terminal then run command `npm start`
 * Runs the app in the development mode.<br />
 * Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 * The page will reload if you make edits.<br />